-Please note that the existing school review policy and guidelines are under review and will be updated in Term 2, 2023.
+Please note that the existing school review policy and guidelines are under review and will be updated during Term 4, 2023.

 This policy sets out the requirement for schools to participate in a school review.